starkware-libs/cairo-docs/core/src/core-num-traits-ops-checked.md

 # checked

-Safe arithmetic operations with overflow/underflow checking.This module provides traits for performing arithmetic operations with explicit overflow and underflow protection.
-These operations return `None` when an overflow or underflow occurs, allowing you to handle these cases gracefully without panicking.  # Examples
+Safe arithmetic operations with overflow/underflow checking.
+This module provides traits for performing arithmetic operations with explicit overflow and underflow protection.
+These operations return `None` when an overflow or underflow occurs, allowing you to handle these cases gracefully without panicking.
+# Examples

 ```cairo
 use core::num::traits::{CheckedAdd, CheckedSub, CheckedMul};